Understanding Stem cell therapy for ED

 Stem cells are immature cells that have yet to form specific functioning organ cells like pancreas or prostate.
 There are two types of human stem cells: Embryonic and Adult stem cells.

-Both types are unspecialized cells which means that they cannot do any specific functions in the body, like a liver or kidney cell.
-Adult stem cells have the potential to develop into specific types of cells in the body and only serve to repair certain specific body systems.
+Both types are unspecialized cells which means that they cannot do any specific functions in the body, like a liver or a kidney cell does.
+However, adult stem cells have the potential to develop into specific types of cells in the body and only serve to repair certain specific body systems.
 Unfortunately stem cells that can become or repair any type of tissue, also called totipotent or embryonic cells are no longer present in the adult human body.
 It is critical to understand this difference.

 There are also other constraints.
 As the body ages, the number and type of stem cells also changes.
 The stem cells that stay in our body throughout one’s life are tissue specific except that they are aging so for example a skin stem cell will always give rise to a skin cell except that a stem cell that is 80 years old will not be quite the same as a stem cell that is 20 years old.

 It is important that patients understand that there are very few conditions for which stem cell-based therapies have been proven effective and are routinely implemented in medical practice.
 These are primarily limited to bone marrow stem cell transplantations to treat diseases of the blood and immune system such as leukemia and lymphoma.
 The reason for this that bone marrow stem cells can only produce new cells of the blood and immune system.
 No one has yet figured out how to transform bone marrow stem cells into other specific body organs like kidney, liver or erectile muscle tissue.
 In addition, nothing prevents the stem cells from migrating into the circulation after they are injected in the penis for example.
 Just because they are injected in a certain location it does not mean that they will remain localized.